Dr Matthew Reeves

 Becky has been awarded a Royal Free Charity bursary to study for a PhD investigating the molecular control of viral gene expression during latency and reactivation.

-Ines joins the lab for a 3 month rotation in a collaborative project with Radu Zabet at QMUL.
+Ines joins the lab in a collaborative project with Radu Zabet at QMUL.
 Ines hails from Austria and joins the lab with a background in forensic science.

 She will be working on a project that combines bioinformatics, systems biology approaches to the study of chromatin conformation and virology to understand the fundamental principles governing haematopoietic cell fate and how a virus may help understand this.